 Ever want to check attendees into individual activities or sessions?
 How about multi-day check-in?
 Registration Items also give you the ability to capture check-in data.

 Think about items as an alternative way to capture a time stamp for a given registrant.
-Now, aside from the overall event, you have another dimension by which you can record someone's attendance.
+This gives you an extra dimension beyond the overall event to record attendee check-in data.

-For example, if a registrant is signed up for 3 breakout sessions (i.e. 3 registration items), you have 3 things you can check the registrant into and out of.
+For example, if a registrant is signed up for 3 breakout sessions (i.e. 3 registration items), you have 3 individual activities/items that you can check the registrant into and out of.

 Take the example below - this registrant is signed up for 3 days of "Event Access".
-Each day is represented by an item (created by the event host - this, of course, would be your decision in how the event registration is structured).
+Each day is represented by an item, created by the event host.

 You can see below that each item has the ability to be stamped for check-in and check-out: